jaepetto/nbjrnlctl/memory-bank/activeContext.md

 - Implemented go-pretty library for enhanced table formatting in list command output
 - Replaced manual ANSI color codes with go-pretty styling for better maintainability
 - Improved output formatting with rounded table borders and professional appearance
+- Removed unused `getColorForKind` function that was replaced with go-pretty styling

 ## Next Steps
 - Review and validate all created documentation